Sectorial descent for wrapped Fukaya categories: Statement of results

 (so we say \eqref{htpypushout} is an \emph{almost homotopy pushout}).
 If, in addition, $X$ is a Liouville manifold, (the convexifications of) $X_i$ are Weinstein (up to deformation), and the $\rr_i$ are mostly Legendrian, then \eqref{htpycoliminmvthm} is a pre-triangulated equivalence (so we say \eqref{htpypushout} is a \emph{homotopy pushout}). \end{theorem}

-The real content here is the full faithfulness, as the final statement about generation is simply an application of Theorem \ref{generation}.
+The real content here is the full faithfulness, as the final statement about generation is simply an application of Theorem \ref{generation} (when $F$ and the convexifications of $X_i$ are all Weinstein up to deformation, it follows that $X$ is as well).
+The proof of Theorem \ref{mvthm} consists of adding and removing a stop via Theorem \ref{stopremoval}, similar in spirit to Example \ref{cylinderstop}.
+We sketched already the basic idea of the proof at the end of \S\ref{intro}.
 The origin of the hypothesis that $F$ is Weinstein is the use of Theorems \ref{generation} and \ref{stopremoval} in the proof.

-A special case of particular interest of the gluing operation in Theorem \ref{mvthm} is Weinstein handle attachment (compare \cite[\S 3.1]{eliashbergweinsteinrevisited}).
-Theorem \ref{mvthm} thus provides some understanding of the effect of Weinstein handle attachment on the wrapped Fukaya category.
-In particular, it recovers the folklore result that subcritical handle attachment does not change the wrapped Fukaya category (the closest results in the literature concern the closed string analogue symplectic cohomology \cite{cieliebakhandle}; see also \cite{ekholmng}).
-In the case of critical handle attachment, we recover a formula for the wrapped Floer cochains of the cocore in terms of the partially wrapped Floer cochains of the linking disk of the attaching locus (which is conjectured \cite{sylvantalk,ekholm-lekili} to agree with the Legendrian contact homology of the attaching sphere, compare Bourgeois--Ekholm--Eliashberg \cite[Remark 5.9]{bourgeoisekholmeliashberg}).
+Theorem \ref{mvthm} provides some understanding of the effect of Weinstein handle attachment on the wrapped Fukaya category.
+Indeed, Weinstein handle attachment is a special case of the gluing operation in Theorem \ref{mvthm} (compare \cite[\S 3.1]{eliashbergweinsteinrevisited}).
+We conclude: